rki-mf1/GARI/README.md

 # check the available release versions and development branches
 nextflow info rki-mf1/GARI
 # select a recent release and run
-nextflow run rki-mf1/GARI -r v1.1.0 -profile <singularity, docker, conda, mamba> -params-file params.yaml
+nextflow run rki-mf1/GARI -r v1.1.1 -profile <singularity, docker, conda, mamba> -params-file params.yaml
 ```

-Another option is to clone the repository and run the pipeline but we recommend using the `nextflow pull` option and stablese release versions via `-r`.
+Another option is to clone the repository and run the pipeline but we recommend using the `nextflow pull` option and stable release versions via `-r`.

 The pipeline needs a few input parameters to be defined.
 This can be done either directly in the command line, or via a parameter file (params.yaml as in the command above).
 Using a params file is advised.
 Here is a minimum example of a params file with the required parameters: